bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

 Do we need one though?

 Not really, because we **do not need to execute JavaScript directly**.
 We can instead embed ```<iframe>``` element and set its ```src``` attribute to HTML file created in the same directory.
 And in this HTML file we can implement any logic, including any JavaScript we want.
-Like for example ransoware downolader.
+Like ransomware downolader.

 So, let's summarize what we need to expolit this: